ACCakut/pan-genome-visualization/README.md

 npm run start
 ```

 ## Hosting your own copy of PanX on the internet

 The build process produces all necessary files (except input data) in the directory `public/`.

 The build is static and self-contained.
-To serve the application to the world, you can use any static webserver (e.g. Express, Apache or nginx), as well as any cloud service (e.g. AWS) or a web hosting (e.g. GitHub Pages).
+To serve the application to the world, you can use any static HTTP server (e.g. Express, Apache or nginx), as well as any cloud service (e.g. AWS) or a web hosting (e.g. GitHub Pages).
 All you need is to put the `public/` directory into the root of your webserver.

 Note that the data still has to be prepared and served independently.
-It can be served by a separate server or on the same server as the application.
+It can be served by a separate HTTP server or on the same server as the application.
 The `DATA_ROOT_URL` should be set correctly during app build, so that the app can find the data.
+CORS should be enabled on the server.

 In fact, this is exactly how https://pangenome.org works.
 The data and the app are both served on AWS S3 (different buckets), both via Cloudfront cache.
 The app is built by the GitHub Action and the `public/` directory is simply copied to S3 (see GitHub Action config in `.github/workflows/ci.yml`).